PolMine/RcppCWB/cran-comments.md

 ## General remarks

-After the previous major release that ensured RcppCWB compatibility with UCRT, this is a "standard" release with some new features, improvements and bug fixes.
+This is a "standard" release with some new functionality.
+No changes to the setup of the package.

-A remaining compiler warning I had seen and reported has been fixed.
+Previous aspects I repeat here:

-CRAN package check results report 'GNU make is a SystemRequirements'.
+- CRAN package check results report 'GNU make is a SystemRequirements'.
 Using GNU make remains important for the portability of the C code.
 There would be a great cost for dropping GNU make and I would not do it unless it is absolutely necessary.

-Installed package size is slightly larger than 5MB on macOS and Windows release/oldrel.
+- Installed package size is slightly larger than 5MB on macOS and Windows release/oldrel.
 The size of the libs dir is the culprit here, so this is hard to change.

 ## Test environments

-* Standard checks with R-hub
 * CI checks with GitHub Actions (Windows/macOS/Ubuntu)
-* local macOS R 4.1.2 (arm64)
+* local macOS R 4.1.3 (arm64)
-* R winbuilder (devel and release)

 ## R CMD check results